 The Knee Cut

 The knee cut guard pass has long been a staple for getting around someone's legs, dating back at least to the earliest days of judo newaza, and likely well before.
-The pass remains one of the first passes a white belt learns in BJJ, and yet it remains as one of the highest percentage passes for black belts in competition.
-The aim of this tutorial is to give you a sketch of the underlying concepts behind the knee cut pass, and then to touch on some key details as to why this pass will work on very high level practitioners.
+The pass remains one of the first passes a white belt learns in BJJ, and yet it remains one of the highest percentage passes for black belts in competition.
+The aim of this tutorial is to give you a sketch of the underlying concepts behind the knee cut pass, and then to touch on some key details as to why this pass will work on very high-level practitioners.
 Let's get started!